Soundwave2142/ja3-final-stand/README.md

 The roadmap represents a set of concepts and improvements that are planned to be added in later updates.
 This list is not final and will change and expand.

-- __Bug Fixes and Balancing__ - After the initial release, I hope to fix most core or minor issues (if found).
-And balance player and enemy strengths (if required) following user feedback.
 - __Addons Support__ - _FS_ was built with expandability in mind, but it's not currently at a place I am happy with.
 This change will bring support (with a detailed guide) for expanding FS into any direction one might wish using game-provided modding tools.
 Add your own sectors, player factions with custom attire and bonuses, and enemy factions with custom units.